chatnoir-eu/chatnoir2-webclient/src/main/webapp/docs/terms.md

 Webis may change these terms of service at any time without prior notice or explanation.

 Webis may hire third party contractors to provide (parts of) the services.

+Webis provides translations of the German version of these terms of service into languages other than German.
+Only the [German version](/doc/terms-de) of the terms of service is legally binding.
+In case of inconsistencies or conflicts between the German version of these terms of service and another version in a language other than German, the German version takes precedence.

 These terms of service are governed by German law.
 However, this applies only inasmuch laws in your jurisdiction do not foreclose the choice of applicable law.